SereneVirus/Cybersecurity-pen-tools/nmap/readme.md

 Filtered means a firewall is dropping the packet instead of replying with an SYN-ACK or RST.
 A dropped packet for a specific port can indicate something of value there
 The firewall could also be set up to drop every packet destined to ports not in use.
 This would make it less conspicuous

-It is also possible to spoof the firewall (in iptables for example) to send a RST instead of dropping the unwanted packet `iptables -I INPUT -p tcp --dport <port> -j REJECT --reject-with tcp-reset` This makes it virtually impossible for an attacker to discern what ports are of value
+It is also possible to spoof the firewall (in iptables for example) to send a RST instead of dropping the unwanted packet<br/>
+`iptables -I INPUT -p tcp --dport <port> -j REJECT --reject-with tcp-reset` This makes it virtually impossible for an attacker to discern what ports are of value

 Every port in an UDP scan that does not receive a reply will send a second attempt to make sure the attempt didn't just get lost the first time around
 A UDP packet sent to a closed UDP port will usually receive an ICMP (PING) response saying the port is unreachable

-UDP is recommended to only run against high priority ports, due to how slow and inaccurate the scan is compared to TCP `nmap -sU --top-ports 50 <target>` will only UDP scan the 50 most commonly open ports
+UDP is recommended to only run against high priority ports, due to how slow and inaccurate the scan is compared to TCP<br/>
+`nmap -sU --top-ports 50 <target>` will only UDP scan the 50 most commonly open ports

 ## ICMP Network Scanning

-Nmap is primarily used to scan ports with TCP or UDP, but it is possible to perform Ping sweeps as well with the `-sn` flag `nmap -sn 192.168.0.1-254` or CIDR `nmap -sn 192.168.0.1/24` can both be used
+Nmap is primarily used to scan ports with TCP or UDP, but it is possible to perform Ping sweeps as well with the `-sn` flag<br/>
+`nmap -sn 192.168.0.1-254` or CIDR `nmap -sn 192.168.0.1/24` can both be used

 All packets will be ICMP outside of local network and regular users will use ICMP inside of local network